 If you buy from Vitamix, make sure you get free shipping by applying promotion code 06-007021.
 For more details see my page about the Vitamix promo code.

 If you cannot stomach the idea of buying reconditioned, I would recommend the 5200.
-(Of course, I don’t think there’s any reason not to go with reconditioned—especially since the parts most likely to show any sign of use, such as the container shell and cookbook, are always replaced with brand new ones.) $20 more than the Vitamix 6000 gets you variable speed and two years more warranty.
+(Of course, I don’t think there’s any reason not to go with reconditioned—especially since the parts most likely to show any sign of use, such as the container shell and cookbook, are always replaced with brand new ones.)
+Spending just a little more than the Vitamix 6000 gets you variable speed and two years more warranty.
 It doesn’t have the timer settings, but I don’t think that’s a big deal.

 Another benefit of ordering direct from Vitamix is that if you decide to return your machine within 30 days they will pay for the return shipping in addition to giving you a full refund.
 Last I checked with QVC, they will give you a refund, but will not cover the return shipping.